It's getting worse...

 Flying Free costs a fraction of what you'd pay for counseling (up to $150 a pop!) and medical bills to deal with the psychological and physical repercussions of emotional abuse, and many women have told me Flying Free has had a greater impact on their healing than any of the above.
 If you knew that you would be a different person a few short months from now in an incredibly life-transforming way - would the cost of Flying Free be worth that?

 However, if you are in a position where you have absolutely no wiggle room financially, see if a friend or family member would be willing to sponsor you with a one year subscription.
 Send them updates on how their investment is paying off in your life.
-This may encourage them to continue to sponsor you!
 People love to know how they can help—sometimes all you need to do is ask.

 Some of our members need an extra layer of safety.
 One of the ways they've solved this problem is to purchase a pre-loaded Visa gift card at Walmart or other major chain grocery or drug store.
 Banks sell them, too.
 Another idea is to have a friend or family member use their credit card, and you can pay them back with cash.

 Flying Free doesn't actually take a lot of time.
 There's a buffet of options within the Flying Free membership group, but it's exactly that.
 A buffet.
 You don't have to eat every single dish.
 You can sample them if you'd like and stick with the ones that meet YOUR specific needs each month.
 Even if all you do is read the lessons each week (packed with life-changing insights into emotional abuse and your healing process) or just watch the videos, you'll get your money's worth.
 Or maybe you simply want the support and fellowship of other women going through exactly what you're going through?
 The secret Facebook community may be all it takes to give you what you need to heal.